 Mpho Nefuri is the founder of Nefuri Attorneys.
 She holds an LLB and LLM degrees from the University of Venda.
 She further attended practical legal training through The School for Legal Practice (LSSA) the same in 2005.
 Ms Nefuri is an admitted Attorney of the High Court since April 2007.
 She is also certified in various expertise fields which include, Human Rights Advocacy/litigation, Civil Litigation, Legislative Drafting, Contract Management, and Labour Dispute Resolution.
 Ms Nefuri served her articles of clerkship at Salome le Roux Attorneys in Pretoria, where she was trained and mentored to provide legal assistance to clients.
 She also worked at Mphela and Associates Attorney as a professional assistant and office manager.
 Later, Nefuri joined the Human Rights Institute of South Africa (HURISA) as a communication and advocacy manager.
 It is through HURISA that Ms Nefuri expanded her interests on human rights.
 She has collaborated with different state departments on drafting and working on South Africa’s Universal Periodic Review, and was also part of the delegation to UN Security Council where South Africa tabled its resolution on sexual orientation and gender identity.
 Ms Nefuri developed a strong interest in the protection and promotion of human rights in South Africa, regionally and internationally.
 Xenophobic attacks, homophobic attacks and other forms of hate crime influenced Ms Nefuri to initiate a legal practice to tackle hate crimes across the country.
 Ms Nefuri is also a board member of Iranti-org.
 She gives advice on legal issues that affects LGBTI community.Robert Peacock

-Robert Peacock is a Vice-President of the World Society of Victimology and Chair in the Department of Criminology at the University of the Free State (UFS).
+Robert Peacock is President of the World Society of Victimology and Chair in the Department of Criminology at the University of the Free State (UFS).
 Before joining the UFS this year, he was academic leader of the Criminology and Forensic Studies Cluster at the University of Kwazulu-Natal, South Africa.
 Since the apartheid years in South Africa he has been working actively in the field of victimology with child justice and institutional victimisation as particular focus areas.
 Areas of expertise refer to the victimisation of children deprived of their liberty, street/community children, transitional justice and the victimology of international crimes.
 He has been playing an active role within the scientific community with the presentation of research findings at various international symposia and has been invited as a visiting professor to the Faculties of Law, University of Valencia (Spain) and Universita degli studi di Bari (University of Bari, Italy), and Leuven Institute of Criminology (LinC), Catholic University of Leuven (Belgium).
 In addition, he has presented guest lectures in Criminology and Victimology at Monash University (Australia) and the University of Indonesia.
 Prof. Peacock is a founding member and course co-director of the African Postgraduate Course of Victimology, Victim Assistance and Criminal Justice of the World Society of Victimology.
 He has been the recipient of a number of awards (for instance, honorary academic colours, Media Publication Awards, study and teaching awards).
 In the fields of criminology, victimology, law, social and criminal justice, he is the author of several scientific publications (in English, Spanish and Afrikaans).
 Prof Peacock assists regularly on the scientific committees of international and local conferences and as an editorial board member of the international scientific journals Quaderni del Dipartimento di Bioetica (Italy), Temida (Serbia), Ethnicity and Criminal Justice (USA).
 Prof Peacock served for a number of years as the editor of the accredited and peer reviewed Southern African Journal of Criminology, Acta Criminologica.
 Most recently, Prof Peacock was the editor of the text Victimology in South Africa (2013).Sasha Gear

 Sasha Gear is Co-Director at JDI-South Africa, based in Johannesburg.
 Sasha works closely with the South African Department of Correctional Services and civil society groups to address sexual abuse in detention and the associated health risks.
 Sasha also leads JDI-South Africa’s outreach with prisoner rape survivors.
 Before joining JDI, Sasha worked at the Centre for the Study of Violence and Reconciliation, where her research on sexual violence in South African prisons has helped bring this abuse out of the shadows.
 She has published several scholarly articles on issues of gender and sexual abuse in South African prisons.